Biden to visit Wilkes-Barre Thursday - NewsBreak

 “The President will give remarks on building on the Bipartisan Safer Communities Act to further reduce gun crime and save lives,” the White House stated in a news release.

-According to a Wilkes University spokesperson, President Biden will appear at Wilkes University’s Marts Center on Thursday, July 21.Police still searching for escaped inmate
+According to a Wilkes University spokesperson, President Biden will appear at Wilkes University’s Marts Center on Thursday, July 21.‘Good Samaritan’ praised for actions in Indiana mall shooting

 The White House has not yet released specific details on a time and location.